mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 There are other techniques as well, like [forever-iframe](http://cometdaily.com/2007/11/05/the-forever-frame-technique/) which is only way to do cross-domain push for Internet Explorer versions less than 8, [HTMLFile](http://cometdaily.com/2007/10/25/http-streaming-and-internet-explorer/), etc.

-At whole, all these HTTP-based fallbacks go under [Comet](http://en.wikipedia.org/wiki/Comet_(programming)) name.
+As a whole, all these HTTP-based fallbacks go under [Comet](http://en.wikipedia.org/wiki/Comet_(programming)) name.

 Lets see pros and cons of these approaches:

  - Long-polling is expensive, but very compatible;
  - Chunked transfer encoding is more efficient, but there's chance that it won't work for all clients and there's no way to know about it without some sort of probing;
  - SSE is efficient as well, but not supported by all browsers.
-Good think though - there's way to know if it is supported or not before establishing connection;
+Good thing though - there's way to know if it is supported or not before establishing connection;

 But all these approaches share one problem: they provide ways to push data from the server to the client, but to establish